petk/php-build-system/docs/differences.md

 # PHP native and CMake-based build system differences

-How CMake-based PHP build system differs compared to PHP Autotools and Windows based build system:
+How CMake-based PHP build system differs compared to its Autotools and Windows build system:

 ## Enhancements